Afghanistan fears virus may be spreading faster

 Afghanistan has thus far taken close to 12,000 samples, of which more than 2,700 have been positive, and 85 people have died.
 Kabul and most other cities are in lockdown.

-Afghanistan has also received more than 250,000 refugees who have returned from Iran, the country hardest hit by coronavirus in the region.
-There are growing fears that the country's health care system, devastated by four decades of war, will be woefully unprepared for a major outbreak..
+Afghanistan has also received more than 250,000 refugees who have returned from Iran, the country hardest hit by a coronavirus in the region.
+There are growing fears that the country's health care system, devastated by four decades of war, will be woefully unprepared for a major outbreak.

 - READ MORE ON: